-This program is used to educate teens and parents about prescription drug abuse, offered at no cost.
-Local pharmacists deliver the presentation “One Choice Changes Everything” to students in grades 7-12 at schools, youth organizations, or faith-based groups.
+The CVS Health Pharmacists Program is used to educate teens and parents about prescription drug abuse, offered at no cost.
+Local pharmacists deliver the presentation "One Choice Changes Everything" to students in grades 7 through 12 at schools, youth organizations, or faith-based groups.
 Students learn the facts and hear stories of other teens whose lives were forever changed by misusing prescription drugs.
-Request a free teen or parent presentation here.
+Email to request a free teen or parent presentation.

-Lions Quest is an evidence-based, PreK – 12 Social and Emotional Learning (SEL) program in use by educators in over 90 countries around the world.
+Lions Quest is an evidence-based, Pre-K through 12 Social and Emotional Learning (SEL) program in use by educators in over 90 countries around the world.
 Social and emotional skills provide the foundation for preventing risky behaviors and substance use.
 Visit the Lion’s Quest website for more information about the curriculum, pricing, and information on how to order Lions Quest.